manystarsapart/misc/README.md

 This part was surprisingly easy.
 First I installed `fcitx5`.
 Then I configured `fcitx5`.
 Then I went to `Fcitx Configuration > Addons > Classic User Interface > Font` to increase the font size because it was really small.
 There we go, Chinese!

 P.S.
 I use Xiaohe Double Pinyin, btw.
-Configuring the ipnut methods for that is really simple, actually:
+Configuring the input methods for that is really simple, actually:

 1. Add a group.
 2. Add the Shuangpin input method from the right column by double clicking `Shuangpin` after finding it through search.